 Rice is a staple in the diets of many cultures and provides a good source of energy in the form of carbohydrates.
 There are many types of rice; all are carbohydrate-dense and eating too much may cause you to eat too little of the other nutrients needed to ensure optimal health.
+Use a calorie counter to ensure you're getting the best quality nutrition every day.

 Few Nutrients in Rice